Student Finance 2026/27: What to Expect

 Your parents (or partner) will need proof of income from the 2024/25 tax year.
 This is typically their P60 (issued by employers in April 2025) or their Self Assessment tax return if self-employed.
 They may also need National Insurance numbers.

-This is a personal decision, but remember: student loans in England work more like a graduate tax than traditional debt.
-You only repay when earning above the threshold, repayments are affordable (9% of earnings above £25,000), and the balance is written off after 40 years.
-Most graduates will never repay the full amount.
+This is a personal decision.
+Student loans in England work more like a graduate tax than traditional debt—you only repay when earning above £25,000, repayments are capped at 9% of income above that threshold, and the balance is written off after 40 years.
+Most graduates never repay the full amount.
+Consider your career prospects, earning potential, and whether your chosen field requires a degree.

 Key Takeaways for 2026/27 Applicants